-In the case of persons who sought new customary occupation Regulations 1 and 3 of the Land Reform Regulations, 1976 would apply.
-These Regulations provided as follows: "1.
-(1) Any person wishing to obtain permission to occupy Public Land by customary tenure shall apply to the sub county Chief in charge of the area where the land is situated".
+In the case of persons who sought new customary occupation Regulations 1 and 3 of the Land Reform Regulation, 1976 would apply.
+These Regulations provided as follows:

+"1.
+(1) Any person wishing to obtain permission to occupy Public Land by customary tenure shall applyto the sub county Chief in charge of the area where the land is situated".
 "3.
-(1) An applicant under regulation I shall be registered as the customary occupant of land by the sub county Land Committee if the land he has applied for is land which may be so occupied and no objection has been lodged against his application Regulation 14 provided: "In the performance of their functions under these Regulations, the Sub County Land Committees and the County Land Committees shall be deemed to be acting on behalf of the commission So, in my view, in the case of persons who sought new customary occupation on Public Land the prescribed authority for purposes of Subsection (1) of section 5 of the Land Reform Decree, 1975 was the Sub County Land Committee.
+(1) An applicant under regulation I shall be registered as the customary occupant of land by the sub county Land Committee if the land he has applied for is land which may be so occupied and no objection has been lodged against his application" Regulation 14 provided: "in the performance of their functons under these Regulations, the Sub County Land Committee and the County Land Committees shall be deemed to be acting on behalf of the commission So, in my view, in the case of persons who sought new occupation on Public Land the prescribed authority for purposes of Subsection (1) of section 5 of the Land Reform Decree, 1975 was the Sub County Land Committee.

 In the case of TIFU LUKWAGO Vs. SAMWIRI MUDDE KIZZA and Another, S.C.
-Civil Appeal No. 13 of 1996 (unreported) MULENGA, J. S. C. said: "The Land Reform Decree, 1975 converted mailo land into public land, and the mailo land owner into a lessee on conversion.
-It preserved Kibanja holding as a customary tenure on public land without any apparent liability or obligation, on the part of the Kibanja holder, to the lessee preserved on conversion. it had been under the Busulu and Envujo Law, and in particular S. 8 therefore, that the requirement for the mailo land owner's consent was provided for.
+Civil Appeal No. 13 of 1996 (unreported) MULENGA, J.S.C. said:

+"The Land Reform Decree, 1975 converted mailo land into public land, and the mailo land owner into a lessee on conversion.
+It preserved Kibanja holding as a customary tenure on public land without any apparent liability or obligation, on the part of the Kibanja holder, to the lessee on conversion. it had been under the Busulu and Envujo Law, and in particular for.
 The customary practice of introduction and giving a kanzu was for the purpose of soliciting such consent.
-The position after the Decree therefore was that while the customary tenure was continued, the customary rights and obligations previously appertaining to that tenure were not approve, transfer such tenure by sale or gift inter vivos or otherwise, subject to the condition that such transfer shall not vest any title in the land to the transferee except the improvements or developments carried out on the land:"
+The position after the Decree therefore was that while the customary tenure was continued, the customary rights and obligations previously appertaining to that tenure were not preserved such transfer shall not vest any title in the land to the transferee except the improvements or developments carried out on the land:"